Our New Design

 To be accessible we couldn’t just improvise; we followed established web standards to ensure we built over a solid foundation.
 These rules came from the very people who determine the webs standards: the World Wide Web Consortium (W3C).
 They’re “an international community that develops open standards to ensure the long-term growth of the Web.”

 These WCAG standards require that the entire site complies with one of 3 levels to make any claims of conformance.
 The first level, “A” means we are enhancing accessibility for all.
 We should do better though so we looked at “AA” as our standard.
 This level also happens to be a requirement for government websites.
 We didn’t settle though so, wherever possible, we aimed for the top level of conformance: “AAA”.
 Not everything could be AAA because, “it is not possible to satisfy all Level AAA Success Criteria for some content.”

 A Broader Audience

 We tried to identify and tackle a broad range of disabilities to guide the new website.

-People with blindness or poor vision are familiar with screen readers so we ensured to use web standards such as WAI-ARIA (Web Accessibility Initiative – Accessible Rich Internet Applications) to make it easier to understanding our website’s content and find what you need.
-We added a "skip to content" link which some users like to use to skip menus to get to the page's content.
-We also made sure links were self-explanatory, as to not require additional context; this helps all users because it makes navigation simpler.
-On the topic of screen readers, we tested on some of the most popular platforms to ensure everything works.
+People with blindness or poor vision are familiar with screen readers so we made sure to use web standards such as WAI-ARIA (Web Accessibility Initiative – Accessible Rich Internet Applications) to make it easier to understand our website’s content and find what you need.
+We added a "skip to content" link which allows users to skip menus to get to a page's content.
+We also made sure links were self-explanatory, so as to not require additional context; this helps all users because it makes navigation simpler.
+We also tested on some of the most popular screen-reader platforms to ensure everything works.